 Annual account dates

 Annual accounts are a filing obligation made up of financial information.
 It doesn’t matter if your company is trading or not, you must still file annual accounts with Companies House and HMRC.
-If your company has never traded, you can file a set of accounts known as dormant company accounts.
+If your company has never traded, you can file a set of accounts known as. dormant company accounts.

 Example

-- You register a company on 01/08/2024
+- You register a company on 01/06/2026

-- The accounting reference date is set as 31/08/2025
+- The ARD is set as 30/06/2027

-- The following accounting reference date is 31/08/2026 and the next accounts due by date would be 31/5/2027
+- The following ARD is 30/06/2028, and the next accounts ‘due by’ date would be 31/03/2029 (9 months after the ARD)

-The accounting reference date (ARD) indicates the period that annual accounts should report on.
+The accounting reference date indicates the period that annual accounts should report on.
 It is automatically the last day of the incorporation month.

-You can change your company’s accounting reference date; however, this will impact the financial year for your company.
+You can change your company’s accounting reference date.
+However, this will impact the financial year for your company.

 Annual account penalties